VirginiaDooley/junior-dev-journal/README.md

         * Review the data model diagram: we walked through the flow of data with visual aids and identified changes that need to made in the architecture.
         * Preplanning for next sprint: From tomorrow, a new two week sprint begins. :party:
         * Reviewed design guide for clean code
+        * Walked through objects and properties in the User model in prep for the next sprint
+        * :relaxed: Reflections: It was a day full of meetings, but all super helpful in providing context on the product, where we've been and where we are headed.

     * Day 3